pubnub/go/README.md

 #PubNub 3.4.2 client for Go 1.0.3, 1.1

+###Important changes in this version:
+The package name has been modified to "messaging" from "pubnubMessaging".

 ###Features
 * Supports multiplexing, UUID, SSL, Encryption, Proxy, and godoc
 * This version is not backward compatible.
 The major change is in the func calls.
 A new parameter "error callback" is added to the major functions of the pubnub class.